ad-lightning/tags-android-sdk-sample-app/README.md

 # Boltive Android SDK

-Boltive Android SDK is a native Android library for intercepting malicious ad creatives in mobile banner ads.
+Boltive Android SDK is a native Android library for intercepting malicious ad creatives.

 **Quick facts:**

-- SDK currently supports banner ad format.
+- SDK currently supports banner and interstitial ad formats.

-- We assume that the app integrates Google Mobile Ads SDK and works with Google Ad Manager, however the SDK is not limited by this assumption, see [this section](https://github.com/ad-lightning/android-sdk-sample-app#other-ad-networks-and-sdks)
+- SDK has been explicitly tested against GAM, AdMob, AppLovin MAX, however the SDK is not limited to these integration scenarios, please see [this section](https://github.com/ad-lightning/android-sdk-sample-app#other-ad-networks-and-sdks)

 - The current SDK version is 0.3 (private beta).